 Bristol-Joseph worked in a variety of restaurants in New York before moving to Tucson in 2006, where he joined Fox Restaurant Concepts.
 He worked within the restaurant group for two years before going to Zona 78 where he met and began working with Chef Kevin Fink.

 Fink and Bristol-Joseph decided to move to Austin to open Emmer & Rye in November 2015.
 Emmer & Rye has been included in Bon Appétit’s “America’s Best New Restaurants 2016” list, as well as named Austin American-Statesman’s "2018 Best Restaurant in Austin."
-Bristol-Joseph also received the StarChefs Rising Star Award in 2017 and this year he was named one of FOOD & WINE Magazine’s "Best New Chefs of 2020."
+In 2020, Bristol-Joseph opened Hestia with Fink which has been named "#1 Best New Restaurant in America" by Robb Report.
+Bristol-Joseph also received the StarChefs Rising Star Award in 2017 and was named one of FOOD & WINE Magazine’s "Best New Chefs of 2020."

 James Beard Award-Winning Chef